jshuadvd/hacks-n-notes/security.md

 ### Encrypt Data
 - Ransomeware .. encrypt files in a system and ask a ransome for that
-- Bitcoin or other difficult to de-anonymize payment
+- Bitcoin or other difficult to de-anonymize payment method